Yukteshwar Kumar

 Yukteshwar Kumar (born 7 August 1970) is an Indian sinologist, born and brought up in Jagdispur.
-An alumnus of Jawaharlal Nehru University, he taught from 1994 at Visva-Bharati University, Santiniketan, where he obtained his Ph.D. in 2002.
-Earlier, he also taught at Jawaharlal Nehru University, New Delhi, and worked at All India Radio.
+An alumnus of Jawaharlal Nehru University and Peking University, he taught from 1994 at Visva-Bharati University, Santiniketan, where he obtained his Ph.D. in 2002.
+Earlier, he also taught at Jawaharlal Nehru University, New Delhi, and worked at All India Radio..

 After this he taught at Delhi University as Reader/Associate Professor in Chinese.
 He currently is Course Director of the Chinese Stream at the University of Bath.
 Kumar has authored several articles and books.
 He has provided opinion pieces and news items for Indian, Chinese, and British media including the BBC.

+A public library, "The Dr. Yukteshwar Kumar Library" was established in his name at Jagdishpur, Bihar in September 2023 which was inaugurated by senior IG officer Sri Vikas Vaibhav.

+In October 2023, Dr. Yukteshwar Kumar was bestowed with the prestigious accolade of "Social-Political Activist of the Year" in the NRI category by the Journalist Association of India, recognizing his unwavering commitment and impactful contributions to societal and political advocacy.

 Politics

 In the 2015 local elections, Kumar stood in Lambridge ward but failed to attract enough support to get elected, ultimately coming in fourth behind the Green Party, the Conservative Party, and another Liberal Democrat candidate.

 Determined to become a Councillor, Kumar stood in the 2019 local elections and came second in the Bathwick ward poll, which resulted in his election as a member of Bath and North East Somerset Council for the Liberal Democrats.

 In September 2020, Kumar was voted as the most influential person in Bath through an online voting system.

 In May 2021, Kumar was appointed deputy mayor of the city of Bath.
 He is the first person of Asian heritage to take the role of deputy mayor of Bath.